-Early today a German website published several screenshots from an early release of Windows 9 that Microsoft made available to top partners.
+Early today, a German website published several screenshots from an early release of Windows 10 that Microsoft made available to top partners.
 And the images are very real.

-The operating system is labeled as “Windows Technical Preview” version 6.4 (9834.0.140908-0936.FBL_PARTNER_EEAP), which means that this build has been compiled on September 8, 2014.
+The operating system is labeled as “Windows Technical Preview” version 6.4 (9834.0.140908-0936.FBL_PARTNER_EEAP), which means that this build was compiled on September 8, 2014.

 As previously reported, the notification center appears in this leaked release of Widows 9, but it does not show much, only a white section titled “Notifications”.
-However, you’ll notice that in the system tray there is a small icon to access Notifications, which is identical to the notifications icon in Windows Phone.
+However, you’ll notice that in the system tray, there is a small icon to access Notifications, which is identical to the notifications icon in Windows Phone.

 Microsoft Feedback apps.
-Yes, this time around it seems that Microsoft will ask for your help to build a better version of Windows.
+Yes, this time around, it seems that Microsoft will ask for your help to build a better version of Windows.